-Features
+GX7300 Series Features

-The GX71xx models offer the following features:
+The GX73xx models offer the following features:

-- Controller module, which includes CPU module, a CD/DVD-RW, hard-disk drives and Floppy drive and (Floppy drive not available in B model or newer). - 14 PXI/cPCI, 3U or 6U slots.
-Slots 1 to 7 on the left are 6U and 8-14 on the right are 3U.
-Slot 1 is dedicated for an embedded controller or for a GX7990 receiver (GX7110).
-Slot 2 can be used by a PXI Star Trigger Controller or by any PXI/cPCI instrument.
-Slots 3 through 14 supports the PXI Star Trigger. - Full compliance with PXI specifications revision 2.2.
-Supports features such as trigger bus, star trigger, local bus, and system clock. - Interoperability with 32-bit 33MHz CompactPCI. - Front-loading design.
-Boards are inserted from the front for simplified maintenance. - Board user interface connectors face the front side of the platform enabling easy access to board connectors and cables and a short path to the interface. - Two, four- fan assemblies located on the left and center wall assemblies of the chassis provide positive airflow for all instruments. - Programmatically control the fans' speed (B models and newer). - Programmatically control the PXI trigger lines direction and states per trigger line settings (B models and newer). - Programmatically retrieve the chassis' pitch and roll in degrees in order to determine the cassis orientation (B models and newer). - Separate fan provides cooling for the chassis power supplies. - 560W power supply offers wide range input (100 -250 VAC) with power factor correction (PFC). - Backplane incorporates a local bus, trigger bus, and a 10MHz reference clock. - Support for external instrumentation and devices via the built-in serial (RS-232, RS-422 or RS-485), parallel, USB and Ethernet interfaces.
-Support for additional interfaces such as IEEE-488 (GPIB) or VXI is available. - Additional chassis may be daisy-chained using the PXI to PXI bus expander (GX7990-1 or MXI-4). - Innovative PXI-Explorer TM software provides easy configuration tools for the chassis and instruments. - The Gx71xxB has the capability to get the chassis' orientation in terms of pitch and roll (see "Chassis Orientation" section for details).
+- Controller module slot and built-in peripherals including DVD/CD-RW, and hard-disk drives (not available on GX7310, GX7312, and GX7315).
+Note that the GX7305 is not supplied with a DVD drive. - 19 PXI/cPCI, 3U slots.
+Slot 1 is dedicated for an embedded controller or for a remote controller.
+Slot 2 can be used by a PXI Star Trigger Controller or by a PXI/cPCI instrument.
+Slots 3 through 15 support the PXI Star Trigger and Slots 16-20 accommodate PXI or cPCI instruments without the Star Trigger. - Full compliance with PXI Hardware Specification Revision 2.2.
+Supports features such as trigger bus, star trigger, local bus, and system clock. - Interoperability with 32-bit 33MHz CompactPCI. - Front-loading mechanism.
+Boards are inserted from the front for simplified maintenance. - Board connectors face the front side of the platform enabling easy access to board connectors and cables and a short path to the interface. - High capacity, rear mounted fan provides airflow for all plug-in instruments (GX7300, GX7310, GX7302, and GX7312). - Separate fans provide cooling for the chassis power supplies. - Backplane incorporates a local bus, trigger bus, and a 10MHz reference clock. - Support for external instrumentation and devices using the built-in serial, USB and Ethernet interfaces. - Additional chassis may be daisy-chained using a PXI bus expander. - Innovative PXI-Explorer TM software provides easy configuration tools for the chassis and instruments.

-When bundled with ATEasyTM, Marvin Test Solution's award-winning test executive and software development environment, the GX71xx provides a complete system for creating any test and measurement application.
+When bundled with ATEasyTM, Marvin Test Solutions' award-winning software development environment, the GX7300 provides a complete system for creating any test and measurement application.